-A few weeks ago, I was asked by someone if I had any good tricks or tips to making frozen yogurt, specifically how to make pumpkin frozen yogurt taste creamy and delicious.
+A while back, I was asked if I had any good tricks or tips to making frozen yogurt, specifically how to make pumpkin frozen yogurt taste creamy and delicious.

 Now, I don’t know about you, but pumpkin frozen yogurt sounded delicious to me.
 I had never tried anything like it.
 Plus, it sounded like a great recipe to add to the fall holiday dessert repertoire.

 I used pure maple syrup to sweeten the Almond Dream non-dairy yogurt and fresh pumpkin puree and to give a nice depth of flavor from the natural sweetness.